yann112/BeachBot/README.md

 Explanation of the environment variables:

     SCRAPPER_CONFIG: The file path to your configuration file for the data scraping process.
 This file likely contains settings for how the bot should extract information from the weather data source.
-    TEST_URL: The URL of the website or API endpoint from which the meteorological data is fetched.
+    SCRAPPER_URL: The URL of the website or API endpoint from which the meteorological data is fetched.
     STATION_NUMBER: An identifier (e.g., a number or code) that specifies the particular weather station or data point you are interested in.
     SMTPSERVER: The address of your SMTP (Simple Mail Transfer Protocol) server.
 This is required if you intend to send the generated surf reports via email.
 Examples include smtp.gmail.com, smtp.office365.com, etc.
     SMTPORT: The port number used by your SMTP server.
 Common ports are 587 (for TLS/STARTTLS) or 465 (for SSL).